 Frequently asked questions

-How will Simply Energy access my energy storage system?
+How will Simply Energy access my battery?

 How much energy will you use?